arac-codespace/strat-map/README.md

 Thanks to Google Map's wonderful API, the user will also be able to see the location of each of those columns on a map in the form of markers if proper coordinates are provided when creating a column.
 Clicking the markers will open an info window with a simplified version of the stratigraphic column.
-The user will be able to open up to four columns of their choosing side by side and interact with them.

 Furthermore, thanks to svg-crowbar.js, the user will also be able to download